 Parties that enter agreements must act honestly, fairly, and in good faith.
 A party that fails to do so may be liable for a breach of good faith, which differs from a breach of contract.
 Bad faith does not violate a specific provision of the contract but the intent of the agreement.
 For example, bad faith claims are common in insurance litigation when an insurer fails to pay the full value of a claim.

 In short, a breach can occur in many ways, but the law views breaches differently.
 Regardless of the type of breach, it takes an experienced breach of contract attorney to protect your rights and interests.
-Our firm serves Manhattan and the five boroughs area and works to resolve contract disputes through negotiation and litigation to help you achieve a positive outcome.
+Our firm serves Manhattan and the five boroughs area and works to resolve contract disputes through negotiation and litigation to help you achieve a positive judgement.

 Do I Have a Valid Breach of Contract Claim?